Updated: May 13

 While the technology sector is the cornerstone of our growing digital society and digital economy, it is critical for all businesses to stay ahead of the rapidly expanding, and highly sophisticated Cybercrime threats.

-Businesses are being battered on all fronts when it comes to cybercrimes and are considered by cyber criminals to be vulnerable low-lying fruit.
+Small to Medium Businesses are being battered on all fronts when it comes to cybercrimes and are considered by cyber criminals to be vulnerable low-lying fruit.
 They are also the hardest hit by the cyber security skills gap, as the short supply of qualified talent is being snapped up by corporate firms.
 These firms can afford to pay the high salaries and provide the “Rolls Royce” benefits and perks that these skills demand.

 Does that mean that businesses need to muddle their way through by themselves (or worse yet, put it in the too hard basket altogether)?
 There is a simple and effective solution: Outsourcing.